Sanganu/tutoringHTMLCSS/README.md

 ### Branch6:

-Features using Locla Storage. setInterval, DOM Manipulation
+Features using Local Storage. setInterval, DOM Manipulation

 Developed By: